-When considering outsourcing your outpatient scheduling, it’s important to ensure that the provider is HIPAA compliant.
+When considering outsourcing your outpatient scheduling, it’s essential to ensure the provider is HIPAA compliant.
 HIPAA (Health Insurance Portability and Accountability Act) is a set of regulations that protect the privacy and security of healthcare data and patient information.

-A HIPAA-compliant provider will have measures in place to protect the data they handle.
+A HIPAA-compliant provider will have measures to protect the data they handle.
 This includes, but is not limited to, data encryption, implementing access controls, and regular security audits.

-This provider should also provide detailed training for all staff members on how to handle patient information properly and securely.
+This provider should also provide detailed training for all staff members on handling patient information appropriately and securely.
 Additionally, they should have a clear and comprehensive breach response plan in place so that any breaches can be addressed quickly and thoroughly.

 3) What is the average call center answer rate?